pir0ska/advent-calendar/README.md

 This is the structure of an advent calendar I made for a friend.
 The "real" calendar was different in that it was linking to songs on YouTube or to pictures of my friend and me.
 For privacy and copyright reasons I replaced these with links to Wikipedia pages about dog breeds. ("Ein Hyperlink auf Inhalte der Wikipedia ist erlaubnisfrei.")

+If you hover over a number, it will have a blue circle around it.
+If you click on a number, the blue circle becomes more transparent.

 # Copyright Info

 Background picture by **Kieran White (kierancwhite) via Unsplash**